Unbounded: Object-Boundary Interaction in Mixed Reality: Demonstration

+We used a framed reproduction of Kandinsky's \textit{Composition VIII} (A1 size) and a corresponding 3D asset~\cite{patrix_Composition8_2023}.
+To enable interaction with individual elements from the asset's single mesh, we developed a MeshSplitter that separates connected components via breadth-first search on triangle adjacency (defined by a vertex-pair proximity tolerance).
+Each component was processed into a sub-mesh with preserved UVs and duplicated materials, then assembled into a parent prefab.
+We manually regrouped related components and added hand grab, free transform, and occlusion using the Meta SDK.
+Two reference points were marked using the controllers for alignment (\Cref{fig:tools}).

-\FlexFigure{figures/ex7-4.png}{fig:drawer} {Drawer.
-Below the painting, a small circular knob invites the user to pull open a drawer embedded in the wall.
-Inside are several everyday objects: a Rubik's cube, a seashell, and a pair of headphones.} {A wall drawer reveals three objects (headphones, Rubik’s cube, seashell) to showcase varied interactions.}
+\mySubsub{ Example 7: Drawer} Below the painting, a small circular knob invites the user to pull open a drawer embedded in the wall.
+Inside are several everyday objects: a Rubik's cube, a seashell, and a pair of headphones.